The Naples of Japan, Kagoshima and Sakurajima volcano

 The Sakurajima volcano is just in front of us, beautiful in its 1117 meters of cooled lava.

-It used to be an island but during the eruption of 1914, one of the most violent, it has joined the island of Kyushu in the Osumi Peninsula.
+It used to be an island but during the eruption of 1914, one of the most violent,ย it joined the island of Kyushu in the Osumi Peninsula.
 The volcano is apparently one of the most active in the world.

-Arrived at the foothills of the volcano we go to the information center where for the first time we meet a Japanese who speaks English.
+Arrived at the foothills of the volcano we went to the information center where for the first time we met a Japanese who spoke English.
 We see a documentary about the history of the city and its relationship with the volcano and we get the first major difference with Naples: here they are prepared in case of an eruption.

 They built large concrete canals that lead lava and mudslides to the sea, saving the city, shelters on the streets for the citizens, and of course an evacuation plan.